Déjà Vu (Crosby, Stills, Nash & Young album): Release

-By January 1970, Atlantic records had taken in $2 million in preorders; anticipation for the album was very great.
-Déjà Vu was released on March 11, 1970, under Atlantic Records, catalogue SD 7200.
+By January 1970, Atlantic Records had taken in $2 million in preorders; anticipation for the album was high.
+Déjà Vu was released on March 11, 1970, under Atlantic Records catalogue SD 7200.
 It was re-released in 1977 as SD-19188 and the cover was changed from black to brown in some foreign releases.

 It was certified Gold in the US, 14 days after release on March 25, 1970, spending 88 weeks in the Billboard 200 charts.

 Four singles were released from the album with all but the last, "Carry On", charting on the Billboard Hot 100.
 The song "Country Girl" by Young is a suite put together from three song fragments entitled "Whiskey Boot Hill", "Down Down Down", and "Country Girl (I Think You're Pretty)", and is so identified in the credits.

 The album was issued on compact disc a second time on September 6, 1994, after being remastered from the original tapes at Ocean View Digital by Joe Gastwirt.

 Reception

 Contemporary reception was mixed, with Robert Christgau saying that there were "five or seven memorable tunes" and that it was "Young's guitar—with help from Stills and hired hands Taylor and Reeves—that make the music work, not those blessed harmonies".

 Langdon Winner wrote for Rolling Stone that, despite the addition of Young, the sound "is still too sweet, too soothing, too perfect, and too good to be true".
 He has high praise for "Carry On", "Teach Your Children" and "Helpless" on Side One.
 Side Two has "precision playing, glittering harmonies, a relaxed but forceful rhythm, and impeccable twelve-string guitars" but no first rate songs.
 The Village Voice called it "Tight.
+Uptight, even."

-Uptight, even."Nick Logan and Bob Woffinden, of ZigZag and The New Musical Express, were critical of Crosby and Nash's contributions, while stating that all of the other songs were "easily outclassed by the immensely superior material of Young."
+Nick Logan and Bob Woffinden, of ZigZag and The New Musical Express, were critical of Crosby's and Nash's contributions, while stating that all of the other songs were "easily outclassed by the immensely superior material of Young."

 Legacy

 The popularity of the album contributed to the success of the four albums released by each of the members in the wake of Déjà vu – Neil Young's After the Gold Rush, Stephen Stills' self-titled solo debut, David Crosby's If I Could Only Remember My Name, and Graham Nash's Songs for Beginners.
 In 2003, the album was placed at number 148 on Rolling Stone magazine's list of the 500 greatest albums of all time, moving up to 147 in a 2012 revised listing, and then down to number 220 in a 2020 revised listing.
 The TV network VH1 named Déjà vu the 61st greatest album of all time.
-The album ranked at No. 14 for the Top 100 Albums of 1970 and #217 overall by Rate Your Music and it was voted number 106 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
+It was voted number 106 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

+Déjà Vu was selected by the Library of Congress for preservation in the National Recording Registry in 2023.

+In 2012, Déjà Vu was inducted into the Grammy Hall of Fame.